flybywiresim/efb/README.md

 # EFB

-This repo contains the EFB prototype for FlyByWire projects.
+This repo contains the EFB prototype for FlyByWire Simulations' projects.

 ## How to open